nabsul/k8s-ecr-login-renew/README.md

   If none is provided, the default URL returned from AWS is used.
   - Example: `DOCKER_REGISTRIES=https://321321.dkr.ecr.us-west-2.amazonaws.com,https://123123.dkr.ecr.us-east-2.amazonaws.com`

-## Running the Example
+## Prerequisites

-The following sections describe step-by-step how to set the cron job up and test it.
+The following sections describe step-by-step how to set up the prerequisites needed to deploy this tool.
-You should be able to use the `example/service-account.yml` and `example/deploy.yml` files as-is for testing purposes, but you'll need to fill in your registry's URL before using `example/pod.yml`.

 ### Create an ECR Instance

-I'm not going to describe this in too much details because there is
-[plenty of documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html)
-that describes how to do this.
+I'm not going to describe this in too much details because there is [plenty of documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) that describes how to do this.
 Here are a few pointers:

 - Create an AWS ECR instance
 - Create a repository inside that instance

 ### Push a Test Image to ECR

-To complete the final steps of these instructions, you'll need to create and upload an image to ECR.
+If you are not already using ECR and pushing images to it, you'll need to create  and upload an test image to ECR.
-As with the previous section, there's plenty of good documentation out there.
+Theres's plenty of good documentation out there, but basically:
-But if you're looking to quickly try things out, I've included a trivial Dockerfile that builds an nginx server image with no modifications:

 - Install the AWS CLI tool and Docker on your machine
 - Log into the registry: `$(aws2 ecr get-login --no-include-email --region [AWS_REGION])`
-- Build your image: `docker build -t [ECR_URL]:latest example/.`
+- Build your image: `docker build -t [ECR_URL]:latest .`
 - Push your docker image to the registry: `docker push [ECR_URL]:latest`

 ### Setup AWS Permissions